abinit/abinit/doc/installation.md

 -->

 Any comment or suggestion to improve the procedure or this page will be welcome!
-Simply contact the ABINIT group <https://abinit.abinit.org/contact_info>
+Simply contact the ABINIT group <https://www.abinit.org/contact_info>

 ## Overview

-For the vast majority of people willing to use ABINIT (simple users -not developers-, with Unix/Linux or macOS under terminal mode), the installation/compilation steps are:
+For the vast majority of people willing to use ABINIT (simple users -not developers-), with Unix/Linux or macOS under terminal mode), the installation/compilation steps are:

   1. Prerequisite : you need a Fortran compiler, a C compiler, a Python interpreter (>2.7.5),